Vitis AI Execution Provider

 Olive

-Experimental support for Microsoft Olive is enabled in this release.
+Experimental support for Microsoft Olive is also enabled.
 The Vitis AI Quantizer has been integrated as a plugin into Olive and will be upstreamed.
 Once this is complete, users can refer to the example(s) provided in the Olive Vitis AI Example Directory.

 Runtime Options